Anirudh-C/strange-loop-emacs/README.md

   have that file Emacs will throw some angry text at you.
 Just remove the line that separates my custom options from the <kbd>config.org</kbd> file and Emacs will dump all of it in the <kbd>init.el</kbd> file.
 - There might be some compile-time *Warnings* when Emacs compiles these configurations for the first time.
 Let me know, if you know what they signify.
+- Also if you aren't using email with emacs please remove the email section in <kbd>config.org</kbd>.
+If you are setup email how you want to.
+  This is how I do it.
+Replicating my setup might take some additional effort